RodoJML/WatchStore/README.md

     Remember to add pagination to the server DB queries Add share button to the listings
-    Add a section to see the stores in a list or grid
+    Add a section to see the stores in a list or grid Remmber to add year to the models in the DB

     Tailwind cheat sheet